UtrechtUniversity/programming-cafe/exercises/Julia/Julia_exercises.md

 ### Precompilation

-After downloading `Makie`, you will notice the message "Precompiling project".
+After downloading `CairoMakie`, you will notice the message "Precompiling project".
 If you're installing many packages, this can take a while.
 Every time you add or remove a new package from your project, or change the version of a package you're using, you will trigger precompilation.
 It will be a one-time operation that can take a few (tens of) seconds, but it will make the subsequent use faster.

 ### Environments

-If you want to keep track of what packages you're using or share your project with others, you can create your own environment.
+If you want to keep track of what packages you're using or share your project with others, you can create your own environment. **This step is optional: if you just want to try some commands and don't plan to return to yur project later, you can skip this chapter.**

 Different environments can have totally different packages and versions installed.

 To create an environment in a the current directory (where you started Julia):
 ```julia